US astronaut ends longest spaceflight by a woman | DW | 06.02.2020

 Read more: What's happening in the night sky in 2020?

-Koch spent 328 days on the International Space Station (ISS), breaking a previous spaceflight record for female astronauts held by NASA's Peggy Whitson.
-Whitson had spent 289 days aboard the ISS.
+Koch spent 328 days on the International Space Station (ISS), breaking a previous spaceflight record for female astronauts of 289 days.

 Second time making history